Themis Chryssidis, Dietician and Managing Director of Sprout Cooking School and Larissa Murawsky, Dietician, Sprout Cooking School

 The start of a New Year is a great time to set goals and aspirations for the year ahead.
-However, despite the optimism and productivity the New Year brings with it, statistics show that 80% of people give up on their New Year’s goals by February.
+However, despite the optimism and productivity the New Year brings with it, statistics show that 80% of people give up on their New Year’s goals in the first couple of months.
 Instead of repeating the same predictable pattern for another year, make 2021 different using the following goal setting tips and tricks.

-For many of us, the new year is a time for holidays, fun and well-deserved rest and relaxation.
+For many of us, the new year is a time for holidays, fun and well deserved rest and relaxation.
 During this time we tend to forget about our regular life and the stresses that come along with it.
 As a result, we tend to set goals that are overambitious and unrealistic, perhaps better suited to the holiday version of you rather than the “real life” version of you.
-Sure, cooking a home cooked meal each night doesn’t seem hard when you’ve got the week off work and the supermarket is at the end of your fingertips.
+Sure, cooking a home cooked meal each night doesn’t seem hard when you’ve got the week off work and you can access the supermarket at any given moment.
 However, it’s important to think about how realistic it is when you’re back at work, your meetings run late, you have to take the kids to sports practice and are juggling a long to-do list.
 Setting realistic goals will increase your likelihood of success.

 Instead of creating one main, large goal at the start of the year try to create smaller, more achievable goals throughout the year.
 Small goals are more manageable and easier to achieve, ultimately increasing your confidence and motivation to succeed.
 For example, if your long-term goal is to run a marathon but you haven’t run in years, one of your smaller goals might be to run one kilometre without stopping.
 Then you might increase this to two kilometres, three kilometres, four kilometres and so on.
 Or, if your goal is to drink less soft drink, you could start by cutting your intake in half.
 Then, you could try to include a few soft drink free days each week.
 Small, incremental goals are highly motivating, allowing you to continuously see your progress.